mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 | `fd_control_plane_allow_edit` | users need the permission to edit runtime status                   |

 :::info
-When Rönd is enabled for a pod, then the _deny-all_ default policy is applied the incoming connections.
-For this reason it is also useful to introduce the `allow_all` policy,
+When Rönd is enabled for a pod, then the _deny-all_ policy is applied by default to the incoming connections.
+For this reason it is also useful to introduce the `allow_all` policy.
 :::

 In the code block shown below are reported the policies definitions above described.
 These can be copied directly within your project